jrpotter/bootstrap/README.md

 {
   "filename": {
     "type": "STRING",
-    "prompt": "What file should I create for you?"
+    "prompt": "What file should I create for you? "
   }
 }
 ```